IRRC Institute Research Award: Post-Modern Portfolio Theory

 Uniting the Real Economy with Portfolio and Investment Theory

-The winners will be announced at the Columbia University Millstein Center for Global Markets and Corporate Governance Forum to be held in June 2014.
+We are pleased to announce the winners for the 2014 Investor Research Award at the Columbia University Millstein Center for Global Markets and Corporate Governance Forum on June 12, 2014.

-The winning research will be published by IRRCi and submitted to the Social Science Research Network for publication.
-The IRRCi will distribute the winning papers to more than 6,000 individuals interested in the organization’s research.
+Winning papers are published by the IRRC Institute and submitted to the Social Science Research Network for publication.
+The IRRC Institute also distributes the winning papers to more than 6,000 individuals interested in the organization's research.

 Why the Award?

-Simultaneously, the growing importance of the private sector relative to the public sector in the real economy has increased scrutiny of private sector behavior and economic activity, leading to the rise of a ‘responsible investing’ movement.
-Yet, a significant focus of that scrutiny is normative.
-That is, the private sector entity ‘should’ act in a certain manner with minimal attention on portfolio and investment theory.
+Meanwhile, the increasing importance of the private sector relative to the public sector in the real economy has increased scrutiny of private sector behavior and economic activity.
+This has led to the rise of a responsible investing movement.2 However, a significant focus of that scrutiny, though certainly not all, is explicitly or implicitly normative (i.e. a private sector entity "should" act in a certain manner) and pays minimal attention to portfolio and investment theory.

-Thus, the IRRC Institute Research Award encourages new research that integrates analysis of private sector behavior with investment theory.
+The IRRC Institute Research Award seeks to encourage thought leadership that integrates analysis of private sector behavior with investment theory.
 Because the judges seek to allow for a broad interpretation of this research goal, the award does not require specific areas such as specific asset classes or a requirement to study specific real economy issues.

 1$10,000 is awarded for each winning paper.
 If there are multiple authors, the award will be divided evenly between each author.
 Each award recipient is fully responsible for all applicable taxes.